svadikari/golang_fiber_orders/README.md

 ## Features

 - RESTful API endpoints for orders and products
+- Event-driven architecture using Apache Kafka for order processing
 - Swagger documentation
 - PostgreSQL database integration using GORM
 - Request validation